cimug-org/cim-compare/README.md

 ### Important Setup Considerations

-> The **cim-compare** commoand line option described in the [Option #1: Enterprise Architect .EAP or .QEA Project Files as Input](#option-1-enterprise-architect-eap-or-qea-project-files-as-input) section requires EA's COM automation API.
+> The **cim-compare** command-line option described in the [Option #1: Enterprise Architect .EAP or .QEA Project Files as Input](#option-1-enterprise-architect-eap-or-qea-project-files-as-input) section requires EA's COM automation API.
 Consequently, if you plan to use it you are required to have a licensed version of Sparx Enterprise Architect (EA) installed for the COM automation API to work.
 The EA API and the `eaapi.jar` file act as interfaces to the Enterprise Architect application.
 The following explains why:
 >
 > - Dependency on the Sparx Enterprise Architect Application:
 >    - The EA COM API and `eaapi.jar` rely on the backend functionality of the Enterprise Architect software.
 They act as a bridge to interact with the models, diagrams, and repositories managed by EA.